Sanglorian/orcus/Orcus Advanced Options - current.md

 **Basket:** The hot-air balloon counts as a Medium vehicle for the purposes of ramming and interactions with other vehicles.

 **Careen:** Just after its driver's place in the initiative count, the hot-air balloon drops 1d6 squares.
-It then moves 12 squares, in the direction the wind is blowing.
+It then moves a number of squares, in the direction the wind is blowing, based on the current wind strength: light wind 4 squares, strong wind 9 squares and a storm 12 squares.

 ### Rowboat